 Documents to download

-The responsibility for local and devolved elections in Scotland and Wales, including the franchise for those elections is now devolved.
+The franchise for local elections in Scotland and Wales is devolved.

 In 2001 the ban was challenged by three convicted prisoners.
 The domestic courts rejected the challenge and one of the prisoners, John Hirst, then took his case to the ECtHR.

-On 6 October 2005, in the case of Hirst v United Kingdom (No 2), the ECtHR ruled that the UK’s current ban on all serving prisoners from voting, as defined by the 1983 Act, contravenes Article 3 of Protocol No 1 of the European Convention on Human Rights (ECHR), which provides that signatory states should “hold free elections … under conditions which will ensure the free expression of the opinion of the people”.
+On 6 October 2005, in the case of Hirst v United Kingdom (No 2), the ECtHR ruled that the UK’s ban on all serving prisoners from voting contravenes Article 3 of Protocol No 1 of the European Convention on Human Rights (ECHR), which provides that signatory states should “hold free elections … under conditions which will ensure the free expression of the opinion of the people”.

 The central element to the ECtHR ruling was that the UK’s blanket ban on prisoner voting was indiscriminate and disproportionate.